benbaptist/minecraft-wrapper/documentation/minecraft.rst

         Edits the Wrapper.Properties.json file

+        :Args:
             :section:

             :config_item:

             :new_value:

             :reload_file: True to reload the config

          :returns: True or False, indicating Success or Failure

 **def isServerStarted(self)**

-        :Returns: Returns a boolean indicating if the server is fully booted or not.
+        Return a boolean indicating if the server is fully booted or not.